kalisio/kdk/docs/api/kmap/mixins.md

   repeat : new Cesium.Cartesian2(4, 4)
 })
 ```
-will result in the following layer configuration:
+will result in the following Json configuration:
 ```
 ellipse: {
   material: {